JamesWoolfenden/terraform-aws-codecommit/README.md

 ## Details

-Creates a group called developer to which the policy is attached.
+Creates a group called developer, to which the policy is attached.
-To use the repo you need to the your users to the group.
+To use the repo you need to add the your users to that group.

 ## Using Codecommit